CenturyLinkCloud/PublicKB/General/manually-expanding-file-system-on-linux-machines.md

 <p>&nbsp;<img alt />
 </p>
 <p>In this example you see that “/” is mounted on “/dev/sdc” which translates to the 3rd drive “sdc” with no partitioning on it. </p>
-<p>Comparing the two outputs the difference you should be concerned with is if the mount point contains a specific partition or not “/dev/sda1” is a specific partition on a drive vs “/dev/sdc” directly on the drive itself (partition-less).&nbsp; This would
+<p>Comparing the two outputs the difference you should be concerned with is if the mount point contains a specific partition or not “/dev/sda1” is a specific partition on a drive vs “/dev/sdc” directly on the drive itself (partition-less).
+This would
   apply to all mount points not just root.
 If you do not see a partition number after the drive it is most likely partition-less.</p>
 <p>You can further confirm the existence or lack thereof by running an fdisk command:</p>
 <p>fdisk -l</p>